DHTMLX/gantt-docs/data/desktop/resource_management.md

 };
 ~~~

-By default both views will be bound to the datastore named as specified in the [gantt.config.resource_store](api/gantt_resource_store_config.md) configuration option.
+By default both views will be bound to the data store named as specified in the [gantt.config.resource_store](api/gantt_resource_store_config.md) configuration option.

-This datastore has to be initialized manually:
+This data store has to be initialized manually:

 ~~~js
 var resourcesStore = gantt.createDatastore({